Functions in Python

 This programs calculates the sum of all numbers from

 30. If we want to calculate sum of numbers from

 200, we would need to update the program as follows:

 sum = 0 start = 100 end = 200 for i in range(start, end+1): sum += i print("Sum is", sum)

-As you can see both versions of the program are nearly identical, the only difference is in the values of the
+As you can see both versions of the program is nearly identical, the only difference is in the values of the

-end variable.
+end variables.
 So everytime we want to calculate sum of two numbers, we would need to update source of the program.
 It would be good if we somehow just reuse the entire code without doing any modification.
-We can do this using functions.
+We can do that using functions.